microsoft/Codex-CLI/contexts/CognitiveServiceContext.md

 If you are setting up for the first time, here is what you may have to do:
 1. Download [.NET Core 3.1 SDK](https://docs.microsoft.com/en-us/dotnet/core/install/windows) and [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads)
 2. Install speech CLI in PowerShell using this command: `dotnet tool install --global Microsoft.CognitiveServices.Speech.CLI`
-3. Use the subsription key and region that you obtained from the Cognitive Services Speech Service page and input into the following commands
+3. Use the subscription key and region that you obtained from the Cognitive Services Speech Service page and input into the following commands

 `spx config @key --set SUBSCRIPTION-KEY`
 `spx config @region --set REGION`

 ### Load the example speech context file

-Load the example Cognitive Services speech context file using  ` # load context powershell-voice-cognitive-service.txt ` and then hit Ctrl + G to let the Codex CLI load the file
+Load the example Cognitive Services speech context file using  ` # load context powershell-voice-cognitive-service.txt ` and then hit `Ctrl + G` to let the Codex CLI load the file

 And that's it!
 To get started with an example, go ahead and type `# whats the meaning of life`.
 You can develop your own context with more speech functions as mentioned in the previous section.